EvgenyWas/spravello/README.md

 In our project we used:

-- scss
+- JavaScript
-- javascript
+- SCSS
-- parcel-bundler
+- Parcel-bundler
 - JSONPlaceholder API
 - component approach